Cottage Garden Favorites: Larkspur

 To start seed indoors, you will need to cold-stratify them.
 In other words, you're going to fool them into thinking that winter has come and gone.
 Eight to ten weeks before your last frost, sow your seeds then place the container in a plastic bag and then into your refrigerator for two weeks.
 After you remove them from your refrigerator, your seeds will germinate within 3 to 4 weeks.
 Plant your seedlings after all danger of frost.

-To direct sow your seeds, plant them in your garden in the very early spring and lightly cover them.
+To direct sow your seeds, plant them in your garden in the very early spring when the soil is still cool and lightly cover them.
 Don't wait too long.
 The seeds won't germinate when the temperature goes about 65°F.

 Larkspur contain alkaloids which are poisonous.
 Because they have naturalized in our landscape, they are frequently found in meadows where cattle graze.
 If the cattle eat too much larkspur, it can kill them.
 Interestingly, sheep are not affected as much so they are frequently sent into a pasture to eat all of the larkspur before cattle are allowed to graze.